pockerman/qubit-notes/how_to/2021-06-13-mpi-hello-world.md

-# qubit-note: MPI Hello World
+# qubit-note: MPI Series 1/MPI Hello World

 ## Overview

-The <a href="https://en.wikipedia.org/wiki/Message_Passing_Interface">Message Passage Interface</a>, or MPI for short, is perhaps the defacto standard used in nowadays scientific distributed computing.
-It provides interfaces for both point-to-point and collective communication.
+The <a href="https://en.wikipedia.org/wiki/Message_Passing_Interface">Message Passage Interface</a>, or MPI for short, is perhaps the de facto standard used nowadays in scientific distributed computing.
+In fact, the terminology used by ```torch.distributed``` is based on the terminology in the MPI [3].
+The MPI standard provides interfaces for both point-to-point and collective communication.
-In this short note, I show how to write a very basic C++ driver using MPI.
+In this qubit  note, I will  write a very basic C++ driver using MPI and discuss some basic terminology.

+**keywords** message-passage-interface, high-performance-computing, c/c++

 ## MPI Hello World